2020 Best Invention

 Read more Google reviews ⇾

-Here is a general template that you can use to draft your debt settlement agreement.
-You can add to, remove, or modify the information contained in this agreement to match your circumstances.
-The agreement letter can be either simple or complex, depending upon your specific financial situation and the type of debt that you owe.
+Here is a template you can use to draft your debt settlement agreement.
+Customize the information contained in this agreement to match your circumstances.
+The agreement letter can be either simple or complex, depending on your specific financial situation and the type of debt that you owe.

-Just remember that this is only a template.
-Its offering here should not be construed as a recommendation for its use as a final legal document.
-You are encouraged to seek legal advice if you need to.
-You can also find other templates for this type of document online.
+A word of caution: This is only a template.
+It’s offered here so you can see what debt settlement letters look like.
+This shouldn’t be construed as a recommendation for its use as a final legal document.
+Seek legal advice if you need to.

 The Parties agree to the following terms: